GHROTIC/TheRA-RGARC-Guide/README.md

 - *Attempting to manually scrape in the Edit Metadata section of a Rom causes EmulationStation to crash and restart*
 - *Nintendo 64 games in 7z or zip files are not detected.
 This can be fixed by adding ".zip .ZIP .7z .7Z" extensions to the Nintendo - 64 section of the es_systems.cfg file.
 This file can be found in ./etc/emulationstation/*
 - After opening Arcupdate Select+Start makes the system lock up instead of exiting the program.
 The only way out is to hold the power button to shut the device down.
-+ *Some games don't run correctly with the default settings or they require an analog stick.
-This list can be found on the [Compatibility Page](../main/INCOMPATIBLE.md).*
++ *Some games may not run correctly with the default settings or they require an analog stick.

 <br>
 <br>